The Balsamiq Mantras

 Think: what are some topics we should share?
 What are some guidelines we can follow when sharing these kinds of topics?
 How do we deal with content obsoletion?

 Of course, this philosophy is not without challenges.

-Here are a few questions we're pondering right now (we'd love your help in the comments for these):
+Here are a few questions we're pondering right now (we'd love your feedback for these):

 - How can we make sure we preserve these values as our company grows?